Sasak people: Religion

 Most of the Sasaks today are adherents of the Lima Waktu version of Islam.
 Lima Waktu or Five Times signifies the five daily prayers which Muslims are required to do.

 The term Lima Waktu is used to distinguish them from the Sasaks who are practitioners of Wetu Telu or Three Symbols who only pray three times a day.
 Orthodox Islamic teachers generally instruct adherents to pray five times a day.

-Large numbers of people adhering to the Wetu Telu faith can be still found throughout the island, especially in the village of Bayan, where the religion originated.
+Large numbers of people adhering to the Wetu Telu branch can be still found throughout the island, especially in the village of Bayan, where the religion originated.
 Large Wetu Telu communities can be still found in Mataram, Pujung, Sengkol, Rambitan, Sade, Tetebatu, Bumbung, Sembalun, Senaru, Loyok and Pasugulan.
-A small minority of Sasaks called the Bodha (estimated population: 8,000) are mainly found in the village of Bentek and on the slopes of Gunung Rinjani.
-They are totally untouched by Islamic influence and worship animistic gods, incorporating some Hindu and Buddhist influences in their rituals and religious vocabulary.
-This group of Sasak, due in part to the name of their tribe, are recognized as Buddhists by the Indonesian government.